 Make sure to search for “Bradford Ridge Path / Deep Creek Trailhead” on Google maps to find the correct starting point for the hike – we got really lost to start with.

-How to Get To and Around Big Bear
+How To Get To and Around Big Bear

 Big Bear is a two-hour drive from Los Angeles or a three-hour drive from San Diego.